aryadegari/Next-ML-Log/README.md

 # Synthetic Event Log Generation / Machine Learning on Business Process Data

-Implementation of the paper "Cartwright, D., Sterie, R.A., Yadegari Ghahderijani, A., Karastoyanova, D.: Adaptive Process Log Generation and Analysis with Next(Log) and ML.Log" submitted to [EDOC 2023 Demonstration Track](https://www.rug.nl/research/bernoulli/conf/edoc-2023/call-for-papers/call-for-demonstration?lang=en).
+Implementation of the paper "Cartwright, D., Sterie, R.A., Yadegari Ghahderijani, A., Karastoyanova, D.: Adaptive Process Log Generation and Analysis with Next(Log) and ML.Log" https://doi.org/10.1007/978-3-031-54712-6_21

 ### Project Description

-This desktop app is a combination of both of our thesis projects;
+This desktop app is a combination of both of two thesis projects;

 To get a better overview of the programs, click the "Info" page inside each program.